Valweii/Career-Scope/README.md

 # Career-Scope

-**Career-Scope** is a project that helps users explore or predict career paths (or “career scope”) based on certain inputs or models.
+**Career-Scope** is a project that helps computer science students explore or predict career paths based on their skills and backgrounds.
-*(Note: This is inferred from the repository contents — refine as needed.)*

 ---